contsili/meg-pipeline/docs/source/9-dashboard/3-documentation-dashboards.rst

 It covers setting up the Box SDK, authenticating using JWT, accessing folder data, and downloading `.con` files.
 It also includes information on processing these downloaded files.

+The stack being used comprises:

+- backend: boxsdk, readthedocs
+- frontend: sphinx documentation, plotly

+The `conf.py` is a sphinx documentation backend script that executes several operation necessary for building the documentation website, we use it to execute the following scripts for dashboard generation:

+- System dashboard generation: `generate_system_status_dashboards.py`
+    - takes a .csv file as input, that contains the data of the status of a system (timestamp, status, sub-system name)
+    - computes the weekly status activities from the timestamp
+    - generates the .html files for the display of the system status dashboards

+- Data quality dashboard generation:
-- `box_script.py` connects to NYU-BOX using the *BOX-SDK* and downloads empty room data to the build server (Read The Docs).
+    - `box_script.py` connects to NYU-BOX using the *BOX-SDK* and downloads empty room data to the build server (Read The Docs)

-It uses private keys, which can be provided as an `.env` file on your machine or set as environment variables in your build.
+        - It uses private keys, which can be provided as an `.env` file on your machine or set as environment variables in your build.
 This step will vary depending on your setup, so it's important to include error handling.
-An NYU Box app has been approved with the permissions required to access and download the files, the secrets are generated from the approved app.
+An NYU Box app has been approved with the permissions required to access and download the files, the secrets are generated from the approved app
+    - `processing_empty_room_data_files.py`
+        - for each downloaded file, computes the data-quality metrics
+        - produces a .csv with the results `con_file_statistics.csv`
+        - generates the .html files to plot the dashboards
+    - `convert_csv_to_rst.py` converts two .csv
+        - '9-dashboard/data/noise_metrics.csv' containing the definition of the data quality metrics and acceptable thresholds for each
+        - '9-dashboard/data/con_file_statistics.csv' containing the data quality metrics computation for each dataset and whether or not the file is in the thresholds

 *Installation*